OoDeLally/subformik/README.md

 `<SubFormik />` creates a nested `<Formik />` context under the hood.
 You can then use `useFormikContext()` exactly the same way you would do with vanilla Formik.

+A more complete working demo is available here: [Demo](https://codepen.io/OodeLally-Github/pen/vYedMNM).

 ### Validation and error management